What is altitude sickness?

 What causes altitude sickness?

 Air is "thinner" at high altitudes.
 When you go too high too fast, your body cannot get as much oxygen as it needs.
+So you need to breathe faster.
 This causes the headache and other symptoms of altitude sickness.
 As your body gets used to the altitude, the symptoms go away.

 What are the symptoms?